 Learning Salesforce Lightning Web Components (LWC) from scratch involves understanding several key areas: the fundamentals of web components, the architecture of Salesforce LWC, and how to develop and deploy basic LWC applications in a Salesforce environment.
 This comprehensive guide will walk you through these areas step-by-step.

-1. Understanding Web Components
+Toggle1.
+Understanding Web Components

 Web components are a set of web platform APIs that allow you to create reusable custom elements — with their functionality encapsulated away from the rest of your code — and utilize them in web apps.
 Web components are based on four main standards:

-• Custom Elements: These are the building blocks of web components, allowing developers to define their own elements with custom behavior and properties.
+- Custom Elements: These are the building blocks of web components, allowing developers to define their own elements with custom behavior and properties.

-• Shadow DOM: This provides encapsulation for the markup and styles of web components.
+- Shadow DOM: This provides encapsulation for the markup and styles of web components.
 It keeps the component’s styles and markup isolated from other parts of the app.

-• HTML Templates: The <template> and <slot> elements enable you to write markup that is not displayed in the rendered page until activated by JavaScript.
+elements enable you to write markup that is not displayed in the rendered page until activated by JavaScript. - ES Modules: JavaScript modules that allow you to structure and organize your code efficiently.

 2. Introduction to Salesforce Lightning Web Components